Virima V6.0 will soon be available with an all-new look, enhanced discovery, mapping and vulnerability features and more. Stay tuned!

 why you need application dependency mapping

 In fact, the average business outage costs more than $12 million in lost revenue per minute, according to Aberdeen Group research.
-So, it is crucial that IT teams be able to identify these dependencies and understand how they affect each other so they can mitigate risks better than before.
+So, it is crucial that IT teams be able to identify these dependencies.
+Also, it is vital to understand how they affect each other so they can mitigate risks better than before.

 Application dependency mapping can help IT teams avoid risks.
 Application Dependency Mapping is an important tool that enables IT teams to understand the dependencies between applications and systems.
-These dependencies can cause problems if not managed properly, so it’s essential for IT teams to have a clear understanding of what these relationships are.
+These dependencies can cause problems if not managed properly.
+Thus, it’s essential for IT teams to have a clear understanding of what these relationships are.

 Find out how service mapping is critical to your change management plan